-\begin{prop} Suppose $\underline{x}$ is a chain such that $\forall i$, $\{x_i,x_{i+1}\}\in \Gss\setminus \Gts$.
+\begin{prop}[\cite{bankovic2018marked}] Suppose $\underline{x}$ is a chain such that $\forall i$, $(x_i,x_{i+1})\in \Gss\setminus \Gts$.
 Then there exists a unique cone point $p$ and a geodesic chain $\underline{\gamma}=(\ldots,\gamma_0,\gamma_1,\ldots)$ of $\underline{x}$ such that $p$ is the unique cone point in each $\gamma_i$. \end{prop}

 Notice that in Proposition \ref{good chain prop} we require every pair of adjacent points is not in $\Gts$.
 Such chains are called \textit{good chains} and the corresponding geodesic chains are called \textit{good geodesic chains}.
-From the proposition above, we know that a good geodesic chain is actually a sequence of geodesic rays emanating from a fixed cone point such that the angle between two adjacent rays is $\pi$.
-Thus for a fixed cone point $p$, we can construct good chains and good geodesic chains by finding a sequence of vectors $\underline{v}=(\ldots,v_0,v_1,\ldots)$ in $T_p^1\Tilde{S}$ such that \begin{enumerate} \item[(1)] the angle between $v_i,v_{i+1}$ is $\pi$. \item[(2)] the geodesic ray $\delta_i$ with initial vector $v_i$ contains no cone point except $p$. \item[(3)] $\{x_i,x_{i+1}\}\notin\Gts $ where $x_i$ is the endpoint of $\delta_i$. \end{enumerate} There exist only countably many sequences of vectors not satisfying condition (2) or (3), thus we could construct uncountably many good chains.
+From the proposition above, we know that a good geodesic chain is just a sequence of geodesic rays emanating from a fixed cone point such that the angle between two adjacent rays is $\pi$.
+Conversely, given a fixed cone point $p$, we can construct good chains and good geodesic chains by finding a sequence of vectors $\underline{v}=(\ldots,v_0,v_1,\ldots)$ in $T_p^1\tilde{S}$ such that \begin{enumerate} \item[(1)] the angle between $v_i,v_{i+1}$ is $\pi$. \item[(2)] the geodesic ray $\delta_i$ with initial vector $v_i$ contains no cone point except $p$. \item[(3)] $(x_i,x_{i+1})\notin\Gts $ where $x_i$ is the endpoint of $\delta_i$. \end{enumerate} There exist only countably many sequences of vectors not satisfying condition (2) or (3), thus we could construct uncountably many good chains.

-There are only countably many geodesic rays containing another cone point, and recall that there are countably many pairs of endpoints in $\Gts$.
-Thus, there exist countably many vectors not satisfying condition (2) or (3).
-Each of them generates a sequence of vectors satisfying (1).
-Let $V$ be the union of all vectors in these sequences, which is also a countable set.
-Every vector in $T_p^1\Tilde{S}\backslash V$ generates a good chain, thus we could construct uncountably many good chains.